 - Buttermilk: Buttermilk is an acidic ingredient and baking soda requires an acid to work.
 Plus buttermilk yields an EXTRA moist cake crumb.
 See recipe note about the alternative.

 For more prominent vanilla flavor, use homemade vanilla extract.
 (What a fun DIY gift!)
 This vanilla cake batter is moderately thick and fits perfectly in 3 9-inch cake pans.
+We actually use the same exact batter to make snickerdoodle cake.

 Do you know how to level a cake?
 Let me help.
 It’s really easy.
 You can use a fancy cake leveler, but I use a serrated knife.
 Carefully slice off the tippy top of the cooled cake layers, creating a flat surface.
 Leveling cakes doesn’t require a ruler, talent, or any mathematical equations.
 Instead, just use your eyes, hands, and a knife.